RConsortium/r-repositories-wg/minutes/2022-12-19-CRAN-discussion.md

 SU: would like to talk about r-lib/actions.
 Would like to align efforts.
 Find some time mid January.

+Summary:

+* CRAN can’t currently use --as-cran, so it’s mostly aspirational.
+* Would love help to make things more reproducible and to switch some parts of the workflow to docker so that code being checked is more isolated.
+Kurt would love to work with some one more expert in docker.
+* In principle, Kurt and Uwe are aligned on env vars; differences are mostly due to divergent evolution of scripts.
+Simon doesn’t set any custom env vars, and is happy to align.
+Linux checks don’t currently use binaries; large potential for performance improvements.
+* Consider adding new check status
+* Would generally like to align more with r-hub and r-lib/actions.

 **Action** JR to schedule a meeting in mid January with Gábor.